Car Insurance for Disabled Drivers and Passengers

 What is disability car insurance?

-There is, in fact, no such thing as a disability car insurance policy, as the Americans with Disabilities Act (ADA) prevents insurance companies nationwide from charging higher premiums to disabled drivers and passengers strictly on the basis of their disability.
-Disabled drivers will get the same car insurance policies as other drivers, though they may elect for additional coverages, such as mobility car insurance coverage, that offer certain protections for damage to specialized vehicles or custom equipment.
+There is, in fact, no such thing as a disability car insurance policy.
+The Americans with Disabilities Act (ADA) prevents insurance companies from charging higher rates to disabled drivers and passengers strictly on the basis of their disability.

-- Amputee or parapalegic
+- Amputee or paraplegic

 - Cerebral palsy